nightscout/trio-docs/docs/help/faq.md

 ### What Pods work with Trio?

-You can use DASH and Eros Omnipod Pods with the Loop app.
-You cannot use Omnipod 5 Pods.
+All 3 pod types are compatible with Trio.
+You can use Eros, Dash, or Omnipod 5 pods.

 ### Do I still need a PDM with Trio?